Why Poverty? uses film to get people talking about poverty

 - To bring together broadcasters worldwide and engage with a wide and diverse audience through multiple media platforms

 - To create a global outreach campaign, supplementing the broadcasts with extra teaching materials

 - To engage with decision-makers and influencers to find solutions for change

 We want to get as many people as possible thinking and talking about poverty – so we want to share our content freely.

 If you’d like to use our films on a website, at your school in a newsletter, or even arrange a screening – please help yourself.
 Broadly, our content is freely available for non-commercial use.
 Before using, please read and agree to our terms and conditions.
 If you want to use our material for commercial reasons, please contact us.
 You can also find the T&Cs for our website.

-The project is run by Steps, a non-profit organisation that combines documentaries, new media, old media and outreach to get millions of people talking about big issues.
+The project was initiated and produced by Steps International, a non-profit organisation that combines documentaries, new media, old media and outreach to get millions of people talking about big issues.
 Steps ran a similar project, Why Democracy? in 2007 and Why Poverty? builds on that.